gavaar/gavaar/README.md

         <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-original.svg'>&nbsp;
         <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/angularjs/angularjs-original.svg'>&nbsp;
     </p>
     <p>One of the best teams in which I could develop my skills.
-Amazing PO / Lead, amazing relationship with the interested parties (Equifax, in this case), and a lot of responsibility give to someone (me) willing to go the extra distance for the sake of learning.
-I did learn a lot and I think we both ended up valuing our relationship a lot.
-I still think this has been of the most supportive environments in which to develop myself</p>
+Amazing PO and relationship with the interested parties (Equifax, in this case).
+A lot of responsibility give to someone (me) willing to go the extra distance for the sake of learning.
+I did learn a lot and I hope we both ended up valuing the work we did here.
+One of the most supportive environments in which to learn.</p>
 </p>

 <hr/>